shepai/ML-Challenge2023/README.md

 Deadline: December 29th 2023
 Submit using this link: TBA

+## Prizes
+We have two prizes, one for best accuracy and one for most creative solution.
+Both these prizes are FitBit watches!

 # Bibliography
 Karas, M., Urbanek, J., Crainiceanu, C., Harezlak, J., & Fadel, W. (2021).
 Labelled raw accelerometry data captured during walking, stair climbing and driving (version 1.0.0).
 PhysioNet. https://doi.org/10.13026/51h0-a262.